YohanPipereau/sysrepo-gnxi/README.md

 |   +-- ...
 ```

-libyang is a dependency of _sysrepo-gnmi_ but it should be installed with sysrepo anyway.
+libyang is a dependency of _sysrepo-gnxi_ but it should be installed with sysrepo anyway.
 Though, make sure you have installed libyang with C++ library and header files.

 Check [here](https://github.com/sysrepo/sysrepo/blob/master/INSTALL.md) for installation instructions of sysrepo.